Will the sharply falling USD/JPY pair seek direction following the U.S. ISM report?

 - U.S. April ISM Manufacturing PMI

-In the previous day’s U.S. currency trading, although the March U.S. Personal Consumption Expenditures (PCE) deflator showed stronger growth, the dollar-yen pair plummeted on speculation of currency intervention by Japanese authorities.
-The dollar-yen pair rose as high as around 160.70 before falling to around 155.50, and subsequently traded in the 156-yen range.Resistance near the 160.00 level is likely to be a key concern, while on the downside, the focus will be on whether the 155.50 to 155.00 range holds as support.
-We will be watching today’s U.S. ISM Manufacturing PMI to see if the U.S. dollar can find a bottom.
+In the U.S. currency market yesterday, although the March U.S. Personal Consumption Expenditures (PCE) deflator showed stronger growth, the dollar-yen pair plummeted on speculation of currency intervention by Japanese authorities.
+The dollar-yen pair rose temporarily to around 160.70 before falling to around 155.50, and subsequently traded in the 156-yen range.Resistance near the 160.00 level is likely to be a key concern, while on the downside, the focus will be on whether the 155.50 to 155.00 range acts as support.
+We will be watching to see if the US dollar finds a bottom following today’s release of the US ISM Manufacturing PMI.